Who I am

 One project led to another — pens, bottle stoppers, bowls, some segmented pieces (because who doesn’t love a good geometric challenge?) and eventually hollow form vessels.
 What started as a quick fix for my wife’s classroom has turned into one of my favorite ways to relax, create, and occasionally fill the garage with sawdust.

-Woodturning has become more than a hobby — it’s a mix of patience, precision, and just enough chaos to keep things interesting.
+Now, almost nine years later, woodturning has become more than a hobby — it’s a mix of patience, precision, and just enough chaos to keep things interesting.

 Thanks for stopping by — and remember, it all started with a math problem.